 In theory, as guidelines on the mandatory requirements become clearer, it should be easier for firms to produce and translate their own labels and packaging.

-However, with tighter guidelines come stricter penalties and ignorance of the rules is not considered a viable defence.
-While it might be easier for consumers to compare products, it is not necessarily easier for food producers to get it right.
+However, with tighter guidelines come stricter penalties.
+Ignorance of the rules is not considered a viable defence.
+It might be easier for consumers to compare products.
+However, it is not necessarily easier for food producers to get it right.

-So, unless you have the expertise in-house to complete it to the standards and laws that are required in each destination country, is DIY export packaging really a risk worth taking?
+So, unless you have the expertise in-house to complete it to the standards and laws required in each destination country, is DIY export packaging really a risk worth taking?

 Peace of mind